-Welcome to our grammar lesson about how to form the plural of adjectives in Spanish.
+Welcome to our grammar lesson on how to form the plural of adjectives in Spanish.

-Forming the plural of adjectives in Spanish is very easy, because the rules are clear and the exceptions are very few.
+Forming the plural of adjectives is very easy, because the rules are clear and the exceptions are few.

 Plural of adjectives ending in a vowel

-1. Almost all adjectives which end in a vowel form their plural simply by adding -s:
+1. Almost all adjectives ending in a vowel form their plural simply by adding -s:

 - grande → grandes